redsanket/spark/external/oozie/guide/overview.rst

 The diagram does fail to show two important aspects of the architecture:

-- Instead of a failover model, many Oozie servers access the same database.
+- Instead of a fail-over model, many Oozie servers access the same database.
-- ZooKeeper handles the coordination of Hadoop jobs, thus to access HBase tables on different clusteres, you need to provide information about the ZooKeeper znodes and quorums.
+- ZooKeeper handles the coordination of Hadoop jobs, thus to access HBase tables on different clusters, you need to provide information about the ZooKeeper znodes and quorums.

 .. _architecture-stack: